fkarg/fkarg.github.io/_posts/2020-01-24-zero-to-one.md

 - first step to clear thinking: question what you know about the past
 - dotcom-bubble history and (especially) mania
-- dotcom financing weirdness (5Million before having a contract / serious consideration of fermi estimates from newspapers)
+- dotcom financing weirdness (5Million before having a contract / serious consideration of Fermi estimates from newspapers)
 - four big lessons learned:
     - Small incremental advances
     - lean and flexible iteration